OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/virtual-network/virtual-network-deploy-multinic-arm-cli.md

 --vnet-name $VnetName \
 --private-ip-address $PrivateIpAddress2

-# Create a VM and attach hello two NICs.
+# Create a VM and attach the two NICs.

 VmName="WEB"

-# Replace hello value for hello following **VmSize** variable with a value from the
+# Replace the value for the following **VmSize** variable with a value from the
 # https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-sizes article.
 Not all VM sizes support
-# more than one NIC, so be sure tooselect a VM size that supports hello number of NICs you want tooattach toohello VM.
+# more than one NIC, so be sure to select a VM size that supports the number of NICs you want to attach to the VM.
-# You must create hello VM with at least two NICs if you want tooadd more after VM creation.
+# You must create the VM with at least two NICs if you want to add more after VM creation.
 If you create a VM with
-# only one NIC, you can't add additional NICs toohello VM after VM creation, regardless of how many NICs hello VM supports.
+# only one NIC, you can't add additional NICs to the VM after VM creation, regardless of how many NICs the VM supports.
-# hello VM size specified in hello following variable supports two NICs.
+# The VM size specified in the following variable supports two NICs.

 VmSize="Standard_DS2"

-# Replace hello value for hello OsImage variable value with a value for *urn* from hello output returned by entering the
+# Replace the value for the OsImage variable value with a value for *urn* from the output returned by entering the
 # az vm image list command.

 OsImage="credativ:Debian:8:latest"

 Username="adminuser"

-# Replace hello following value with hello path tooyour public key file.
+# Replace the following value with the path to your public key file.

 SshKeyValue="~/.ssh/id_rsa.pub"

-# Before executing hello following command, add variable names of additional NICs you may have added toohello script that
+# Before executing the following command, add variable names of additional NICs you may have added to the script that
-# you want tooattach toohello VM.
-If creating a Windows VM, remove hello **ssh-key-value** line and you'll be prompted for
+# you want to attach to the VM.
+If creating a Windows VM, remove the **ssh-key-value** line and you'll be prompted for
-# hello password you want tooconfigure for hello VM.
+# the password you want to configure for the VM.

 az vm create \
 --name $VmName \